3liz/lizmap-documentation/source/publish/project_for_web.rst

    :align: center
    :width: 60%

-Organize and manipulate the layes in the legend:
+Organize and manipulate the layers in the legend:

 * *Add groups* with a right click in the empty part of the legend: *Add a new group*
 * *Move* layers and groups with *drag-and-drop*